What is an RPG?

 Noticing social faux pas Recovering from social faux pas

 Allowing yourself to be vulnerable Acting braver than you feel

 Trying something risky Recognizing we can all play “roles”

 Learning to change roles Learning our limits and boundaries

 Trying on philosophies of life Existential issue exploration

 What is Therapeutic D&D?

-For more information about therapeutic D&D check out the following resources:
+For more information about therapeutic D&D and the benefits of RPG's check out the following resources:

-Clinical Role on Twitch.
-A D&D group composed of therapeutic game masters who discuss this work and play D&D. https://www.twitch.tv/videos/443804144
+Clinical Role A D&D group composed of therapeutic game masters who discuss this work and play D&D. https://www.twitch.tv/videos/443804144

-About the GM: I first played D&D 25 years ago at the kitchen table.
-I play every Saturday with friends where I have characters including: a 5th level Human Monster-Slayer Ranger, a 5th level Half Elf Sorcerer and a 3rd level Gnome Arcane-Trickster Rogue.
+About the GM: I first played D&D in 1991 at the kitchen table.
+I currently play every Saturday with friends where I have characters including: a 6th level Human Monster-Slayer Ranger/Reluctant Warlock, a 5th level Tortle Barbarian and a 4th level Human-turned Werewolf Druid/War Cleric.